devakapatel/t9-nextra-3/pages/sem-5/question-banks/cn/unit-1.md

 The OSI model provides a standardized framework for network communication, allowing different systems and devices to interoperate.
 Each layer performs specific functions and communicates with the corresponding layer on the receiving end.

-## 4) Give differences between Connection oriented versus Connection less Services.
+## <mark> 4) Give differences between Connection oriented versus Connection less Services.

 The main differences between connection-oriented and connectionless services in computer networks are: